nhadler/molSimplify/README.md

    cd molSimplify
    ```

-3. Create a new conda environment with a python version of your choice (we currently recommend 3.8). from the yaml file (`devtools/conda-envs/mols.yml`).
+3. Create a new conda environment and specify the desired Python version (we currently recommend 3.8).

    ```bash
    conda create --name molsimp python=3.8
    ```
 4. Activate the conda environment you just created and update using one of the provided environment yaml files.
-For standard command line usage use the file `devtools/conda-envs/mols_minimal.yml`.
+For pure command line usage use the file `devtools/conda-envs/mols_minimal.yml`.
 The full environment file `devtools/conda-envs/mols.yml` includes all optional dependencies and can easily be adapted by commenting any of the optional lines.
    ```bash
    conda activate molsimp
    conda env update --file devtools/conda-envs/mols_minimal.yml